zxb2945/Language-Learning/Online English Conversation.md

 So I realize sometimes although maybe you could totally do a subject by you own efficiently,  you still distribute your work assignment to your co-workers especially new members.
 Sometimes  cooperation is more important than efficiency.

 I mean eventually you need team, not team need you.

+## 14 Online English Conversation Club for Free 21:30PM-22:10PM Saturday 20210612

+It's not night there where you live, isn't it?

+There are any differences between the life of two countries?